 EUSAIR objectives.
 Therefore, the objective of this Topic is to strengthen the collaboration in the Adriatic-Ionian region in improving the marine and costal environment and biodiversity and ecosystem services.
 This includes a range of different issues where joint or harmonised efforts to analysing risks, mapping, monitoring, awareness raising and action are needed.
 Particular efforts are needed to capitalise on existing networks, platforms and also on results from EU-funded projects, especially in the context of the Interreg Programme ADRION.
 This Topic is also to be seen in the context of strengthening circular economy activities in the region.

-Flagships.
-Pillar 3 approved a flagship on the ‘promotion of sustainable growth of the Adriatic-Ionian region by implementing ICZM and MSP’.
-The flagship facilitates the adoption of coastal and maritime spatial plans (MSP Directive, ICZM Protocol) by defining gaps in marine and coastal knowledge, and by identifying conflicts and related sustainable options for their solution.
-Thus, helping the management of natural, social, economic and spatial assets in Adriatic-Ionian region, and serving as indicators of the Good Environmental Status of marine waters of the Adriatic and Ionian Seas.
-Another adopted flagship concerns the ‘implementation of an Adriatic-Ionian sub-regional oil spill contingency plan’ supportive to the contingency plan currently in development by the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC).

-Pillar 3 also worked on interpillar projects, which have evolved from flagships and have been developed based on the Pillar 3 matrix.
-This matrix is not just a theoretical tool; it is being used in actual process, ensuring the efficiency and focus of Pillar 3 approaches.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at